 If you live in California, you've likely seen the fence style that combines wood posts with metal or plastic wiring in-between.
 This type of fence goes by many names, a deer fence, a hybrid fence, a wood and wire fence, or, as we call it, a box wire fence.

 This fence style is not only practical, but can be a stylish and cost-effective option for any property.
+In fact, the average wire fence costs are between $1 and $15 per linear feet of fencing for materials and installation.

 In addition to practical considerations for wildlife, box wire fences can add a barrier to your property without obstructing the full view like a traditional wood fence, and with a bit more style and aesthetic appeal than regular chain link fencing.